ahrvoje/arb4win/README.md

 Cygwin is not used as it does not handle symbolic links, used by some **configure** and **make** scripts, in a desirable way.
 MSYS solves this issue by implementing customized **ln** command which simply hard-copies the file.

 The libraries are not 64-bit Windows safe so the entire workflow is adapted to 32-bit building process (configuration parameter `ABI=32` is set for all of them).
-Consequently, if one builds against the static libraries, `-m32` gcc/g++ switch sometimes has to be used to compile target applications, as shown in Demo section at the end of this page.
+Consequently, if one builds against the static libraries, `-m32` gcc/g++ switch sometimes has to be used to compile target application, as shown in Demo section at the end of this page.

 ## Sources